xtrm0/csd-blog/website/content/2024/oblivious-maps.md

 ```
 **Listing 5** - *Propagate procedure pseudocode*

 `Propagate` will be called once for each node.
-Every time we access a node, we mark it as sticky it so it won't be swapped into external memory and then recurse on each child to get its position and keep updating the indices.
+Every time we access a node, we mark it as sticky it so it won\'t be swapped into external memory and then recurse on each child to get its position and keep updating the indices.
 This means each node will be transferred at most once from external memory, and at any given time we will only have at most \\(\log N\\) nodes marked as sticky - since that is the maximum tree depth.
 Therefore, this algorithm will incur at most \\(N\\) external memory transfers.

 Notice that the memory access pattern is oblivious since it depends only on the length of the array, and not on the content of the key-value pairs themselves.